Stephanie Launiu is a Native Hawaiian lifestyle and cultural writer. She has a degree in Hawaiian Pacific Studies. She lives in Hilo.

 Below are the major Hawai'i newspapers and interesting features that each offers in print and online.
 There are other special interest and/or weekly publications that are not mentioned, but for you information buffs out there, the fun is in the hunt.

-If you know of corrections or updates to the following information, please send me a message so that I can keep this hub fresh and current.
+If you know of corrections or updates to the following information, please send me a message so that I can keep this article fresh and current.
 Mahalo!

 I guess I just like having newspapers, like old friends, close at hand.